-Scope Content Please explain

-Row Company- Description of business APP announced environmental stewardship policy in 2012 which including water efficiency and water management.
-It is also supported by our mills that certified ISO

-1 wide impact on water 14001, water management and efficiency is put on environmental policy that is required by that certification scheme.
-We began the Water Sanitation & Hygiene

-Reference to international (WASH) started in 2013 the project by surveying the needs in our local community.
-This programme aims to build latrines and water supply systems, dig and cover

-standards and widely- sewage systems, create waste management systems, and educate on basic hygiene.
+Scope Content Please explain Description of business impact on water Reference to international standards and widely-recognized water initiatives Company water targets and goals Commitment to align with public policy initiatives, such as the SDGs Commitment to water-related innovation Commitment to water stewardship and/or collective action Commitment to safely managed Water, Sanitation and Hygiene (WASH) in the workplace Commitment to safely managed Water, Sanitation and Hygiene (WASH) in local communities APP announced environmental stewardship policy in 2012 which including water efficiency and water management.
+It is also supported by our mills that certified ISO 14001, water management and efficiency is put on environmental policy that is required by that certification scheme.
+We began the Water Sanitation & Hygiene (WASH) started in 2013 the project by surveying the needs in our local community.
+This programme ain to build latrines and water supply systems, dig and cover sewage systems, create waste management systems, and educate on basic hygiene.

-recognized water

-initiatives

-Company water targets

-and goals

-Commitment to align with

-public policy initiatives,

-such as the SDGs

-Commitment to water-

-related innovation

-Commitment to water

-stewardship and/or

-collective action

-Commitment to safely

-managed Water,

-Sanitation and Hygiene

-(WASH) in local

-communities